 - 1. Early childhood education: no more than two of the outlined courses not completed or - 2.
 Elementary education: no more than two of the outlined courses not completed or - 3.
-Middle grades education: No more than two of the outlined basic pattern of courses not completed, at least 18 hours of the major courses completed, and at least 8 hours of the additional discipline courses completed or
+Secondary education: no more than two of the outlined basic pattern of courses not completed and at least 18 hours of the major courses completed.